Program Requirements and Opportunities

 • CMSC B399: Senior Conference

-The Major requires students to take a total of eleven courses and CMSC 399 Senior Conference.
+The major requires students to take a total of eleven courses and CMSC 399 Senior Conference.
 If a student places out of a course (for instance an introductory course), another CS course must be substituted in its place from the Electives category.
+Please also take note of our outside credit transfer policy.

 Minor in Computer Science

 Students in any major are encouraged to complete a minor in computer science.
-The requirements for a minor in computer science at Bryn Mawr are (Haverford equivalents are not listed, please see above): CMSC 109/113, CMSC 151 and CMSC 231, any two of CMSC 223/251, 240, 245, 260, 337, 340 or 345, and one elective chosen from any course in computer science, approved by the student's adviser in computer science.
+The requirements for a minor in computer science at Bryn Mawr are (Haverford equivalents are not listed, please see above): CMSC 109/113, CMSC 151 and CMSC 231, any two of CMSC 223, 240, 260, 340 or 355, and one elective chosen from any course in computer science, approved by the student's adviser in computer science.
 All requirements must be completed with merit grades.
+Any course taken CR/NCR cannot be used to fulfill CS minor requirements.
 The Minor requires students to take a total of six courses.
 If a student places out of a course (for instance an introductory course), another CS course must be substituted in its place from the Electives category.